khudgins/documentation/agent/linux/stopService.rst

 Invocation
 ~~~~~~~~~~

-This script is called automatically by enStratus when the server stops beings assoiated to the service, for instance when the deployment or server is terminated.
+This script is called automatically by Enstratius when the server stops beings assoiated to the service, for instance when the deployment or server is terminated.

 Dependencies
 ~~~~~~~~~~~~